 The purpose of a Functional Assessment of Behavior is to provide teachers and other school based professionals with a better understanding of how the student’s behavior relates to and affects their academics and overall school experience.
 As part of a comprehensive assessment, the FBA collects data through observations of behavior, interviews, and a review of records, in order to understand the function or reason behind these exhibited behaviors.

 The four main functions of behavior are as follows

 Escape - to avoid a task or experience

 Attention - provides access to people or interactions

 Understanding the function of a student’s behavior by analyzing an FBA takes the “opinion” out of why a student is behaving the way that they are and allows for modifications of challenging behaviors.
 We cannot change a behavior without accurately understanding it’s source.
 The evaluation results are used to develop the Behavior Intervention Plan (BIP) in order to remediate , alter, prevent , or replace target behaviors.

-She assisted me from the evaluation and eligibility process through the development of a meaningful IEP with my son’s school based team.
-She demystified the special education process and helped me consider factors that I was completely unaware of and equally could never have accomplished through a google search.
+Krista Barth assisted me from the evaluation and eligibility process through the development of a meaningful IEP with my son’s school based team.
+Krista demystified the special education process and helped me consider factors that I was completely unaware of and never could have accomplished through a google search.
 Having an advocate by my side gave me the piece of mind that I had done everything possible to ensure my sons success.
 Thank you My Educational Solutions!